scottlamb/moonfire-nvr/ref/api.md

 *   The `/view.m4s` endpoint always returns a time range that starts with a key frame;
     `/live.m4s` messages may not include a key frame.

+If the caller falls too many frames behind, the connection will drop with an text message error.

 Note: an earlier version of this API used a `multipart/mixed` segment instead, compatible with the [multipart-stream-js][multipart-stream-js] library.
 The problem with this approach is that browsers have low limits on the number of